State-of-the-art manufacturing facilities and processes

 The fuel cell module is combined with the electrical and mechanical balance of plant to complete the power plant.
 The mechanical balance of plant processes the incoming fuel for the fuel cells (i.e., clean natural gas or renewable biogas).
 The electrical balance of plant converts the direct current (DC) generated by the fuel cells into alternating current (AC) for use by the customer.

 The DFC power plants are scalable so that multiple plants can be combined to create multi-megawatt fuel cell parks.
-A number of multi-megawatt fuel cell parks are operating in South Korea and a 14.9 MW fuel cell park is under construction in Connecticut, USA.
-The world’s largest fuel cell park, a 59 megawatt facility composed of 21 DFC3000 power plants is under construction in Hwasung City, South Korea.
+A number of multi-megawatt fuel cell parks are operating around the world including a 14.9 megawatt fuel cell park in Connecticut, USA, 10 MW and 11 MW fuel cell parks in South Korea and the world’s largest fuel cell park, a 59 megawatt facility composed of 21 DFC3000 power plants in Hwasung City, South Korea.